Jacques Hadamard: Biography

-Hadamard's students included Maurice Fréchet, Paul Lévy, Szolem Mandelbrojt and André Weil.
+Hadamard's students included Maurice Fréchet, Paul Lévy, Szolem Mandelbrojt, and André Weil.

 On creativity

 In his book Psychology of Invention in the Mathematical Field, Hadamard uses the results of introspection to study mathematical thought processes, and tries to report and interpret observations, personal or gathered from other scholars engaged in the work of invention.
 In sharp contrast to authors who identify language and cognition, he describes his own mathematical thinking as largely wordless, often accompanied by mental images that represent the entire solution to a problem.
 He surveyed 100 of the leading physicists of the day (approximately 1900), asking them how they did their work.

 Hadamard described the experiences of the mathematicians/theoretical physicists Carl Friedrich Gauss, Hermann von Helmholtz, Henri Poincaré and others as viewing entire solutions with "sudden spontaneousness".

-Hadamard described the process as having four steps of the five-step Graham Wallas creative process model, with the first three also having been put forth by Helmholtz: Preparation, Incubation, Illumination, and Verification.
+Hadamard described the process as having four steps of the five-step Graham Wallas creative process model, with the first three also having been put forth by Helmholtz: Preparation, Incubation, Illumination, and Verification (Wallas' five stages added "Intimation" prior to Illumination, a sudden feeling of being about to find the solution to a problem).